What are the differences between telematics and fleet management software?

 With many believing that they are the same, we discuss their very different purposes and which solution you may need to improve your company’s operations.

 Businesses are increasingly utilizing both telematics and fleet management software into their fleets.
 But there can be confusion between the two, with many believing that they carry out a very similar job.
 This isn’t the case!

 To help understand how each can help support fleet management decisions, it helps to understand the capabilities of each in terms of what they are and what they do.
 This can then help you decide which, if not both, is best suited to your needs.

 The definition of fleet management software is, in effect, a large database of information – a place that you can store records of everything and anything to with your fleet.
 Such records can include:

-Drivers and related compliance documents – insurance, licences, tax
+- Drivers and related compliance documents – insurance, licenses and tax

 The main purpose of these systems is to reduce the administrative processes involved in managing all fleet life-cycle information.
 This helps make sense of a fleet in terms of operating costs and total cost of ownership, that you are operating legally, meeting fleet compliance regulations and effectively maintaining assets.